diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 In addition to the input files, you will need to know the restriction enzymes used to generate the data.
 For `fArcCen1`, the sequences are `GATC` since the restriction enzyme employed was MboI.

-Copy the last version of the **scaffold_4_salsa** workflow into your project.
+Copy the last version of the **scaffold_4_salsa** workflow from VGP tools into your project as explained before.
 The workflow performs the following steps:

 1. Align the HiC reads using the Arima mapping pipeline
 2. Run Salsa2 on aligned reads and the s2.fasta.gz scaffold